clarpaul/DevDataProducts_Project/ShinyProject.md

 See the source file to confirm that this plot is dynamically generated from code

-Regression plot after clicking points
+Regression plot after clicking three points
 ========================================================

 ![plot of chunk initialplot_after_points](ShinyProject-figure/initialplot_after_points-1.png)

 Thank you!

-Page 5 of 5
+Page 5 of 5, counting the title slide as 1 :)
-(including title slide)